gemlink/multimasternode-manual/README.md

       }
 ```

-# It's very important to have configured in network settings all of Your masternode IPs
+# It's very important to have configured in linux network settings all of Your masternode IPs

 7.Next you need to download bootstrap to each configured masternode: